Other ways to contributeEstimated reading time: 5 minutes

 Anyone interested in Docker can become an active member of the Docker community by becoming a co-organizer of a Docker Meetup group.

-If you have already created a Docker Meetup group that is fine, we will simply ask you to add us as a co-organizer so that we can ensure a consistent support to the group in terms of community and Meetup management.
+If you have already created a Docker Meetup group that is fine, we ask you to add us as a co-organizer so that we can ensure a consistent support to the group in terms of community and Meetup management.

 Before contacting us to create a new Docker Meetup Group, take a look at our Meetup Groups page to make sure a group does not already exist in the area.